Weapons Offence – Have you been charged with a weapons offence?

 In terms of identifying the seriousness of the offending, it is important to know where the offence happened and the type of item being carried, as defined by the regulations.
 The maximum penalties vary quite considerably.

 The only firearm charge that is dealt with in the Control of Weapons Act is in relation to an imitation firearm.
 The Act defines an imitation firearm as something that could be reasonably mistaken for an operable firearm.

-If you have been charged with weapons offences you should engage a lawyer with experience in this area.
-Dribbin & Brown Criminal Lawyers regularly handle weapon offence cases.
+If you have been charged you should engage a lawyer with experience in this area.
+Dribbin & Brown Criminal Lawyers regularly handle these cases.
 If you have been charged with a weapons offence, please contact our office today.